 About the Role

-Project Assistants are based in each of our scientific divisions and support with a wide range of administrative, project coordination and scientific tasks.
+Project Coordinators are based in each of our scientific divisions and support with a wide range of administrative, project coordination and scientific tasks.
 The role is therefore varied and, in a typical week, your time will be divided across both internal projects that contribute to the successful operation of your division, as well as multiple scientific projects for our clients in the healthcare sector that will span several different disease areas.

 You will sit at the heart of the division you join and play a key role in the smooth running of its operation.
 You will be responsible for supporting the implementation of the latest operational and administrative processes, as well as identifying and suggesting process improvements and changes to current ways of working, to enhance quality and efficiency within the division and, where appropriate, the wider company.
 You will also be the go-to person for divisional resources and will keep these up-to-date.

-Project Assistants are supported to develop towards the roles of Senior Project Coordinator and then Account Support Manager.
+Project Coordinators are supported to develop towards the roles of Senior Project Coordinator and then Account Support Manager.
 This progression would see you taking on increased responsibility for the successful operation of the division and the wider company; this could involve implementing the latest operational, compliance or administrative processes, supporting with the division’s resource planning, budgeting, finance and productivity, or managing elements of certain project types.